modirshanechi/Psych-201/README.md

 Please do not upload the original data files to this repository.

-XXX provides an example for structuring.
+[This folder](https://github.com/marcelbinz/Psych-201/tree/main/binz2022heuristics) provides an example for structuring.

 ## Prompt formatting